-As there are no clear guidelines available on the carriage of unaccompanied minors available, we reached out the National Transport Authority for clarification.
+As there are no clear guidelines available on the carriage of unaccompanied minors available, we reached out the National Transport Authority (NTA) for clarification.

-The NTA’s response to drivers taking unaccompanied minors states it’s a complicated area of law as there are other considerations with regard to children and their custodianship and unfortunately there is no clear answer to the question.
+The NTA’s response to drivers taking unaccompanied minors states it’s a complicated area of law as there are other considerations with regard to children and their custodianship, and unfortunately there is no clear answer to the question.

 The below is an attempt to assist by offering some practical suggestions to SPSV drivers who are happy to provide a service to minors.

-A child may be the “hirer” and so a contract to provide a taxi service is a valid contract, as it may be necessary for the child to take a journey.- From a safety perspective, our advice to a driver would be that if they carry a minor, they should ensure that they can carry them safely.
+A child may be the “hirer” and so a contract to provide a taxi service is a valid contract, as it may be necessary for the child to take a journey.
+From a safety perspective, our advice to a driver would be that if they carry a minor, they should ensure that they can carry them safely.

 The driver is ultimately responsible for the safety of his vehicle and passengers.
-Where the minor is smaller than 1.35m in height and the driver is not carrying the appropriate child seat, it is for the driver to decide if, they safely carry the passenger.
-If not then the driver may refuse the journey on this basis.
+Where the minor is smaller than 1.35 m in height and the driver is not carrying the appropriate child seat, it is for the driver to decide if, they safely carry the passenger.
+If not, then the driver may refuse the trip on this basis.

 If an operator is engaged in regularly transporting an unaccompanied child under prior arrangement, she/he insists on having express written permission from the guardians of that child to do so.